rubinov2016/ANN-chatbot/README.md

 # Guide to working with the chatbot

-1. Run chatbot through chatbot.bat.
+1. To launch the chatbot, execute the "chatbot.bat" script.
-    To switch on logging, set "show_details = True" in chatbot.py
+    To switch on logging, set "show_details = True" in chatbot.py To switch off logging, set "show_details = False"

-2. Use Google Sheets to get your questions.
+2. Use Google Sheets to get/send your questions.
     - "Rules3", the current tab with Responsible person
     - "Rules Updated" automatically filled tab with latest changes from the all group members
     - Use convertor.json to download/upload/merge files.
 Or send your modified json to Group

-3. To launch the chatbot, execute the "chatbot.py" script.

 4. The chatbot will display the intent tag and its corresponding probability, like this: {"intent": "Netherlands", "probability": "0.998"}.
 This means that the intent is "Netherlands," and the probability is 0.998.